The Return of the “Special

 mentioned in your chapter as well as ideas related to the social construction

 of knowledge.
-Attached to your reflection paper will be documentation of what
+Attached to your reflection paper will be documentation of what you

-and perhaps even print outs of the wikibook chapter editing history.
-Your paper
+perhaps even print outs of the wikibook chapter editing history.
+Your paper and

-and chapter will be graded according to the dimensions listed below.
+chapter will be graded according to the dimensions listed below.

 Wikibook Chapter Examples: